 HECFF aims to:

-• Advance and encourage debate and awareness of Human-Environment care, human rights issues, environmental issues, and a special section of this year (CoronaVirus and New World) amongst the broader community through creative media.
+• Advance and encourage debate and awareness of Human-Environment care, human rights issues, environmental issues amongst the broader community through creative media.

-• Showcase and support Canadian and international artists who are concerned with Human-Environment care, Human rights issues, Environment protection, and a special section of this year (CoronaVirus and New World).
+• Showcase and support Canadian and international artists concerned with Human-Environment care, Human rights, Environment issues.

-COVID-19 Notice: At the moment we cannot know if the festival will be held LIVE or not, but in any case, we will hold it.
-If the law won't allow for live screening, we will make an online screening of all the films with Q&A, live interviews with the directors, and live events through streaming platforms and all the awards will be given normally.
+COVID-19 Notice: At the moment, we cannot know if the festival will be held LIVE or not, but in any case, we will hold it.
+If the law doesn't allow for live screening, we will make an online screening of all the films with Q&A, live interviews with the directors, and live events through streaming platforms, and all the awards will be given usually.

 Prizes and Awards: